matteosaponati/matteosaponati.github.io/_pages/research-loops.md

     </div>
   </div>

-Here is a table with an example of each beheviour from Figure 3:
+Here is a table with an example of each behavior from Figure 3:

   <div class="figure-block">
     <img src="/images/projects/research-loops-batch-two/deadcode_eval_behavior_summary_table.png" alt="S">